Roger-Rached-ozz961/WinStegnoBrute/README.md

 - **Wordlist** text files for passphrase brute-forcing.
 - **Images** in `.jpg` or `.jpeg` format.

+## Third-Party Tools usage.

+This project utilizes [Steghide](https://github.com/Steghide/steghide) for extracting hidden data from files.

+Steghide is a powerful open-source tool that facilitates steganography, allowing the extraction of embedded data from files.
+We credit Steghide for enabling this functionality in the project.

 ## Installation

 ### 1. Clone or Download the Repository